 - Personal or emotional challenges

 - Mediation services

 - Conflict resolution

-- Care of an elderly parent
+- · Care of an elderly parent

 - Relationship issues

 - Community resources

 - Child/Parenting support services

 - Concierge Services

-Telephonic counseling is free and employees have the option to meet with a counselor for up to four free in-person counseling sessions.
-If you are covered under BCBS and would like to continue to meet with your counselor after your four free sessions, please check with BCBS Member Services before beginning your counseling to ensure they are an in-network provider.
+Telephonic counseling is free and employees have the option to meet with a counselor for up to four free in-person counseling sessions per issue or concern.
+If you are covered under BCBS and would like to continue to meet with your counselor after your four (4) free sessions, please check with BCBS Member Services before beginning your counseling to ensure they are an in-network provider.